-Popcorn isn’t just for internet arguments; it’s a tasty, traditional and surprisingly healthy snack.
-It’s also ideal for munching round a campfire – if you can cook it.
+Popcorn isn’t just for internet arguments; it’s a tasty, traditional, and surprisingly healthy snack.
+It’s also ideal for munching around a campfire – if you can cook it.
 There’s no way to make the microwave kind out in the woods, and who wants to lug a heavy pot around with them?

 The actual handle is a two-piece one made from steel rods and has a wooden grip at one end to help keep your hand cool (although wearing a glove won’t hurt).
 It also comes with a lightweight lid that slides on rails, so it isn’t going to get knocked off.

 Small holes in the lid let steam escape, and let you know when the popper is full – when you see the enticing white gleam of fresh popcorn crowding in below the holes you can tell it’s ready to serve.
 A wooden knob helps you slide the lid open to get at the delicious contents.

 Using the Coleman popper is simple.
 Just put a splash of oil in, add kernels, slide the lid firmly into place then hold it above the embers.
 Once you hear the first pops raise it a few inches – that will keep it popping without burning anything.